kairos-io/kairos/docs/src/pages/installation/raspberry.md

 ## Download

-Download the Kairos images from the [Releases](https://github.com/kairos-io/provider-kairos/releases) you are interested into.
+Download the Kairos images from the [Releases](https://github.com/kairos-io/provider-kairos/releases) you are interested in.
 For example, for RPI and `k3sv1.21.14+k3s1`:

 ```bash
 wget https://github.com/kairos-io/provider-kairos/releases/download/v1.0.0-rc2/kairos-opensuse-arm-rpi-v1.0.0-rc2-k3sv1.21.14+k3s1.img